timescale/docs/promscale/index.md

 # Promscale
-Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.
+Promscale is a unified metric and trace observability backend for Prometheus, Jaeger, and OpenTelemetry.
+It is built on PostgreSQL and TimescaleDB.

-Promscale serves as a robust and 100% PromQL-compliant Prometheus remote storage and as a durable and scalable Jaeger storage backend.
-Promscale is a certified Jaeger storage backend.
+Promscale serves as a robust and 100% PromQL-compliant Prometheus remote storage.
+Promscale is a certified Jaeger storage backend that is durable and scalable.

-Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale Database (PostgreSQL with the TimescaleDB and Promscale extensions).
+Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale database.
+The Promscale database consists of PostgreSQL with the TimescaleDB and Promscale extensions.

 <highlight type="cloud" header="Promscale with Timescale Cloud" button="Get started for free"
 to="https://console.cloud.timescale.com/signup?campaign=promscale&source=ps-docs-home">
-The best way to use Promscale is with Timescale Cloud, our fully hosted and managed database platform.
-Enjoy all the best features of Promscale without the hassle of managing your database—with automatic backups and failover, high availability, flexible scaling, security and data compliance, VPC peering, and much more.
-Get cost savings up to 94% compared to managed Prometheus offerings from AWS, GCP and Grafana.
+The best way to use Promscale is with Timescale Cloud, a fully hosted and managed database platform.
+Enjoy all the best features of Promscale without the hassle of managing your database.
+Timescale Cloud provides automatic backups and failover, high availability, flexible scaling, security and data compliance, VPC peering, and much more.
+Get cost savings of up to 94% compared to managed Prometheus offerings from AWS, GCP and Grafana.
 </highlight>

-See the [Promscale with Timescale Cloud installation guide][ptc-install] for details.
+For more information about using Promscale with Timescale Cloud, see the [Promscale installation guide][ptc-install] for details.

 *   [Quick start Promscale][quick-start] to get started with Promscale in no time.
 *   [Learn about Promscale][about-promscale] to understand how it works before